halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/monitors.md

 ##### **Health Check Type**

 This option allows users to specify the health check type for the load balancer.
+Under Health Check Type user have various option for different health check type for the load balancer from which user can select, that are as follows :-

+1. TCP
+2. HTTP
+3. HTTPS
+4. SCRIPT
+5. SSL_HELLO
+6. SMTP
+7. POP

 ##### **Check Port**